fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 my_value(array)
 puts a
 ```
+On `line 1`, we initialise the local variable `a` and assign it an integer object `7`.
+On `line 2`, we initialise the local variable `array`, assigning it to the array object `[1, 2, 3]`.
+On `line 10`, we call the `my_value` method, passing the local variable `array` as an argument.

+On `lines 4-8`, we define the `my_value` method, which takes a single parameter `ary`.
+We pass the array object referenced by the local variable `array` to the method as an argument, upon which the `each` method is called with a block (denoted by the `do/end` reserved words immediately following the `each` method call).
+The block takes a single parameter, `b`.

+The `each` method passes each element of the array object referenced by `array` to the block, where the local block variable `a` is initialised.

+However, since method definitions create their own scope and do not have access to variables initialised outside of that scope (we also did not pass in the object referenced by the local variable `a` as an argument to the `my_value` method), the `my_value` method will raise a `NoMethodError` exception, as we cannot call the `Integer#+` method on `nil`.
+The `my_value` method has no concept of what the object being referenced by the local variable `a` is).

+On `line 11`, we call the `puts` method, passing the local variable `a` as an argument.
+This will output a string (`'7'`) and return `nil`.

 *72) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```